mfirhas/mfathirirhas.github.io/_posts/2017-10-01-optimize-webpage-performances.md

 comments: true
 sitemap: true
 ---
 >Webpage performance is one of important keys for its accessibility.
-Slow response webpage will be more likely to be abandon by users immediately.
+Slow response webpage will be more likely to be abandoned by users immediately.
 Hence, why you need to optimize it as much as you can.
 Here's tips and tricks I found based on website.grader.com.
 _____

 # Optimize Webpage Performances